 Bio

-A native of Santa Monica, California, Tim Fain is a graduate of The Curtis Institute of Music in Philadelphia, and The Juilliard School.
+A native of Santa Monica, California and Hamilton, Montana, Tim Fain is a graduate of The Curtis Institute of Music in Philadelphia, and The Juilliard School.
 He performs on a Francesco Gobetti violin from Venice (1717), the “Moller,” on extended loan from Clement and Karen Arrison through the generous efforts of the Stradivari Society of Chicago.

-Tim Fain performs on a violin made by Francesco Gobetti, Venice 1717, the “Möller,” on extended loan from Clement and Karen Arrison through the generous efforts of the Stradivari Society of Chicago.
+Fain performs on a Francesco Gobetti violin from Venice (1717), the “Moller,” on extended loan from Clement and Karen Arrison through the generous efforts of the Stradivari Society of Chicago.

 Press